rewgs/open-stage-control-ts/resources/docs/docs/widgets/advanced-syntaxes.md

 ## OSC listeners: `OSC{address, default, usePreArgs}`

-This syntax allows listening on an osc address to define a property.
+The OSC listener syntax returns the value received on specified address (or the `default` value if none has been received yet).

 - `address`: osc address to listen to; if the leading slash (`/`) is omitted, the address will be prefixed with the widget's `address` property
 - `default` (optional): default value returned before any message is received.
 Must be a primitive value, not an object or an array.